 Bob previously served as a Marlborough Township Supervisor, and during his time as Chairman led successful efforts to preserve over 100 acres within the township.
 He was Chairman of the Upper Perkiomen Regional Planning Commission, where he began an initiative that implemented multiregional cooperation.
 He served in various leadership positions within the Upper Perkiomen Ambulance Association and transformed it into a fiscally responsible enterprise.
 He served in the U.S. Army Engineers Reserve from 1966 to 1972.

 As a husband, father, grandfather, executive and community leader, Bob understands the issues that are most important to the communities and families of the 24th District.
-A native of Pennsburg and resident of Marlborough Township since 1975, Bob is married to his wife of over four decades, JoAnn, who together have raised two children and now enjoy being grandparents to grandson Zackary.
+A native of Pennsburg and resident of Marlborough Township since 1975, Bob was married to his wife of over four decades, JoAnn, until she passed away in 2020.
+Together they raised two children and enjoyed being grandparents to grandson Zackary.